Two Somali Sisters Dead After Being Forced To Undergo FGM

 As reported by CNN, two sisters, 10-year-old Aasiyo Abdi Warsame and 11-year-old Khadijo, died a day after being forced to have the procedure in the remote village of Arawda in Puntland State on September 11.

 Hawa Aden Mohamed, the director of the Somalia’s women’s rights group Galkayo Education Center for Peace and Development, says the sisters were cut by the same local circumciser on the same day.
-The girls had continued to bleed after the procedure, and it was 24 hours later before their mother tried to take them to a local hospital.
+The girls had continued to bleed after the procedure, and after 24 hours, their mother tried to take them to a local hospital.
 Tragically, they didn’t get as far as the hospital, with both sisters passing away on the way.

 The deaths occurred two months after the Somali government agreed to prosecute in the case of another 10-year-old girl who died after the procedure was carried out on her.
 Deeqa Dahir Nuur had been subjected to the practice in July in its most extreme form, and doctors who tried to save her at a hospital said she suffered multiple complications as a result.